RMTs can refer to Frequently Asked Questions about the Practice Environment for more information about the Practice Environment Standard of Practice.

 For the RMT:

-For the purposes of section 1(c) of this standard, the requirements currently set by CMTBC based on requirements/recommendations of current public health and infection prevention and control agencies are the Interim Guidelines for Return to Practice (COVID-19).
+For the purposes of section 1(c) of this standard, the requirements currently set by CMTBC based on requirements/recommendations of current public health and infection prevention and control agencies are the Communicable Disease Prevention Requirements.

 In complying with section 3 of this standard, regarding documentation and inspection of equipment, an RMT should consider the use of a checklist of routine maintenance and inspection steps, which is updated at least every two months, but more often where appropriate.